SyntaxSpice/MarvelHeroes/README.md

 ## Step #2: Download project

-Press shift+right click on any folder where your want to install project and choose "Open Command Window Here" or "Git Bash here" if you have Git Bash and type in command line: `git clone https://github.com/WhiteEnvy/MarvelHeroes.git`
+Open command line for project folder and type: `git clone https://github.com/WhiteEnvy/MarvelHeroes.git`

 Or just download zip with project and extract it in any folder